seanWLawrence/hendrix/README.md

 - Update Pug, Haml and Nunjucks recipes
 - Update the table of contents

-- Add spec for onPostHelp
 - Create a guide for creating generators from scratch, in a docs folder
 - Create branch for v1 and add v1 docs to README as a reference
-- Change variable names from template to generator, where applicable